cmottao/ScheduleMaster/README.md

 # ScheduleMaster

-ScheduleMaster is my final project for the "Object Programming Oriented" class.
+ScheduleMaster is my final project for the "Object Oriented Programming" class.